heberuriegas/hasura_rails_starter/README.md

 ## TODO

 - Configure one click heroku deploy
+- Docs for authorization with cancancan
-- Docs for registration and authentication with email and otp
+- Docs for registration and authentication with email and otp with devise and doorkeeper
+- Docs for OAuth assertion strategy with github and octokit example
+- Docs for OAuth with omniauth
+- Docs for remote graphql schema with graphql-ruby
-- Docs for oauth
+- Docs for hasura authentication
-- Docs for actions and events microservices for hasura
+- Docs for actions and events microservices for hasura with hasura_handler
-- Docs for file uploads
+- Docs for file uploads with ActiveStorage
+- Reference to ready to go react native application with kitten tricks

 ## License